JordanCB0814/Project-03-JMPC/README.md

 **Overview**

-In this Project we created 3 interactive Data Visualizations of a DataBase with over 5,000 rows of data.
-We used MongoDB, Pandas, Matplotlib, and Bokeh for creating our Visualizations.
-Once created we made a Website in order to easily show our visualizations along with giving the ability to have more user interactiveness.
+In this project we create 3 interactive Data Visualizations of a Data Frame with over 5,000 rows of data.
+We used Pandas, Matplotlib, and Bokeh for creating our Visualizations.
+Once created we made a website dashboard in order to easily show our visualizations along with giving the ability to have more user interaction.

 The CDC was the source of our DataBase, having done a analysis of the topic of Drug Overdose Deaths in the US.
 We referred to their results in order to see if there are any inconsistencies within our results.